 The big benefit of this pack compared to other affordable ones is that you get larger crash cymbals.

 These cymbals are also made from CuSn8 bronze.
-They have full-bodied energetic tones that are very punchy when heard within a mix.
-Each cymbal in the pack has a beautiful shimmering tone to it.
+They had full-bodied energetic tones that are very punchy when heard within a mix.
+Each cymbal in the pack had a beautiful shimmering tone to it.

 Even though the cymbals are bright, they tend to work fairly well for a wide range of musical styles.
 You’ll find drummers using these in rock, pop, and even hip-hop gigs.